-In the context of the Connected Probability project, students were offered the opportunity to construct StarLogoT models of phenomena of interest to them that involved probability and statistics.
+In the context of the Connected Learning projects, students were offered the opportunity to construct NetLogo models of phenomena of interest to them that involved probability and statistics.
 Harry, a high school physics teacher enrolled in an education class that I was teaching, had long been intrigued by the behavior of a gas in a sealed container.
-He had learned in college that the gas molecule speeds were distributed according to a well known law, the Maxwell-Boltzmann distribution law.
+He had learned in college that the gas molecule speeds were distributed according to a famous law, the Maxwell-Boltzmann distribution law.
 This distribution had a characteristic right-skewed shape.
-He had taught this law and its associated formula to his own students, but there remained a gap in his understanding -- how/why did this particular distribution come about?
+He had taught this law and its associated formula to his own students, but there remained a gap in his understanding - how/why did this particular distribution come about?
 What kept it stable?
-To answer these questions, he decided to build (with my help3) a StarLogoT model of gas molecules in a box.
+To answer these questions, he decided to build (with my help8) a multi-agent model of gas molecules in a box.